xujpxm/ansible-roles/ansible_prometheus/README.md

 ### Prometheus install playbook
 Prometheus server and node_exporter install started by supervisor(required supervisord installed).
 ## Overview
-* Change defaults/main.yml 'prometheus_install_path','node_exporter_download_url',package version variables for your own software version befor your installation.
+* Change defaults/main.yml 'xxx_path'、'xxx_download_url' and version variables befor your installation.
 * Include or remove your tasks you needed in the tasks/main.yml.
+* Alertmanager: change your own smtp settting